fredless/RoborockVoicePacks/README.md

 as well as versions prior.
 If new prompts show up in future firmwares this will need to be updated.

 While presently this repo only contains a voice package for Phil, if I am inspired at some point I may create more and post them here as well.
+If you are inspired and want to contribute here, let me know.
+If you have a great idea for a custom voice package but need help making it happen, perhaps a feature request is in order.